 Now you’re going to place the pocket on top of the bib.
 Fold the bib in half and mark the center with a disappearing fabric pen.

-Mark the center of the pocket with a disappearing fabric pen.
+Then mark the center of the pocket with a disappearing fabric pen.

 Line up the centers and pin.
 Notice that because I’m using oil canvas, I pinned really close to the edge so that when I remove the pin, the pin hole will be hidden under the bias tape.